 In Australia there are several different types of preschools and kindergartens:

 Sessional preschools: these offer programs ranging from two-and-a-half hours to five hours a day, a few days a week.
 Programs are run by an early childhood teacher with the help of an assistant.

 Long day preschools: these programs run for an entire day and include a lunch program.

 Before-care and after-care programs: these are for parents who need child care support in the time before or after preschool usually starts.

 Steiner, Montessori and Reggio Emilia preschools: these offer programs based on individual philosophies of children’s learning abilities.
 The program models and hours vary.

 Three-year-old groups: these programs might include an activity group run by a trained coordinator or a kindergarten run by a qualified teacher.

-Most preschools operate in purpose-built facilities and are managed by a volunteer parent committee of management.
+Most preschools operate in purpose-built facilities and are managed by a volunteer parent committee.
 But other preschools are run within long day care centres, as part of a church group, or by local governments, state schools, independent schools or private companies.